apache/trafficserver/doc/admin-guide/security/index.en.rst

 Basic SSL Termination
 =====================

-The Traffic Server *SSL termination* option enables you to secure connections in reverse proxy mode between a client and a Traffic Server and/or Traffic Server and an origin server.
+The |TS| *SSL termination* option enables you to secure connections in reverse proxy mode between a client and a |TS|
+and/or |TS| and an origin server.

 The following sections describe how to enable and configure the SSL termination option.

--  Enable and configure SSL termination for client/Traffic Server
+-  Enable and configure SSL termination for client/|TS|
    connections: :ref:`client-and-traffic-server-connections`

--  Enable and configure SSL termination for Traffic Server/origin server
+-  Enable and configure SSL termination for |TS|/origin server
    connections: :ref:`traffic-server-and-origin-server-connections`

 .. _client-and-traffic-server-connections: